US House members defy leadership, to force vote on Ukraine aid - Finance news and analysis from Global Banking & Finance Review

 California Representative Kevin Kiley, who switched his party affiliation to independent from Republican in March, signed the "discharge petition" on Wednesday, giving it enough signatures to force a vote in the House, likely in early June.

-While many members of Congress from both parties have strongly supported Ukraine since Russia launched its full-scale invasion in February 2022, many of President Donald Trump's closest Republican allies - including some House and Senate leaders - have grown cooler since he returned to the White House in January 2025 and aid to the Kyiv government has slowed down.
+While many members of Congress from both parties have strongly supported Ukraine since Russia launched its full-scale invasion in February 2022, some of President Donald Trump's closest Republican allies - including House and Senate leadership - have grown cooler since he returned to the White House in January 2025.

 A discharge petition allows 218 or more representatives to force House votes, even if the legislation is opposed by Republican Speaker Mike Johnson of Louisiana, who sets the agenda in the chamber.

-Two Republican House members, Brian Fitzpatrick of Pennsylvania and Don Bacon of Nebraska, had signed the petition before Kiley did so on Wednesday.
+Two Republican House members, Brian Fitzpatrick of Pennsylvania and Don Bacon of Nebraska, had signed the petition in the weeks before Kiley did so on Wednesday.

 Introduced in April 2025 by Representative Gregory Meeks of New York, the top Democrat on the House Foreign Affairs Committee, the Ukraine Support Act is divided into three sections.